CruxConnect/crux-docs/_product_retailer/get_skus.md

 ---
-title: /api/products/skus/
+title: /products/skus/
-name: Get SKUs - Retailer
+name: Get SKUs
 position: 2.23
 method: get
 description: Get SKUs allows you to return a complete list of SKUs you are interested in.